SolarSistim/Quickdash/README.md

 **There are no icon libraries loaded in this project.** The "icons" are just 120x120 PNG images @ 300 DPI.

-Why do this? - Because no matter HOW MANY icons libraries I load into this thing, there will ALWAYS be something missing.
+Why do this? - Because no matter HOW MANY icon libraries I load into this thing, there will ALWAYS be something missing.

 Instead of going to all the effort and code necessary to select icons from an icon library - at least in my case - it's easier to google for a matching image, pop open Photoshop, paste and save the "icon" at the necessary dimensions.